x

 The raise comes as the district is grappling with a nearly $100 million budget deficit.

 Parents have also reached out to KING 5, upset that they will not be able to provide comment at Tuesday's meeting.
-Parents can either watch a live stream or observe the meeting remotely in the auditorium.
+Parents could either watch a live stream or observe the meeting remotely in the auditorium.

-The salary increase that's on the table for SPS Superintendent Dr. Brent Jones is around $25,000, which would bring his overall salary to $390,940 - a 6.7% increase.
+The salary increase for SPS Superintendent Dr. Brent Jones is around $25,000, which would bring his overall salary to $390,940 - a 6.7% increase.

 A school board document said avoiding turnover in the superintendent position is key to stability in the district.
 There have been several superintendents at SPS over the past 30 years.
 The school board believes students will benefit from the continued leadership of Jones, who has shown "commitment to our students and city."